ConorBevan/MovieWarsBlog/README.md

  ![Home Page](./assets/readme/home-page.png)

   * Page Title
   This states you are on the blog post section.
-Also a smnall about us peiece underneath the title to let users know what the site is about.
+Also a small about us section underneath the homepage title to let users know what the site is about.
   * Blog Posts
   This section is where the list of all the blogs/reviews are uploaded to the site.